 The hems were first overlocked then finished with a double row of stitching using a twin needle.
 I use the seam guide on my machine always in order to ensure that my top stitching is even all the way round.

+This is the finished top.
+I am pleased with it because it fits me well, it is not too tight or too loose.
+The length is where I chose it to be which makes me happy.
+Thats the wonderful thing about sewing, everything you make is individual and unique and more to the point fits your figure perfectly.
 Once you have made your first top, think how you would like another one to look.
 Do you want it longer, shorter?
 More boxy or more fitted?
 Do you want to make the back logger than the front?
 Do you want long or short sleeves?
 This pattern has neck and sleeve variations, but for your first one I would start with the basic version.

+I hope that after reading this you are not daunted by the thought of sewing with stretch fabrics, true, you need to take more care and you may need a seam ripper handy but it really is worth practising and perfecting.
 My T-shirt took less than two hours to make and cost next to nothing as I picked up a remnant from a local shop.
 Having the right equipment made making it even more enjoyable of course, but whatever equipment you have do have a go, it really is very nice indeed wearing something which nobody else has got.